Budapest Semester in Mathematics

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

-have completed at least one semester of advanced calculus or abstract algebra may apply.
+Students must have completed at least one semester of advanced calculus or abstract algebra may apply.
 Students should be motivated to study math.
 Students must enroll in an appropriate-level Hungarian language course.
 Fulfills Haverford foreign language requirement.

 In order for credit to be transferable to Haverford, math students must take a total of 4 courses, 2-4 math courses and 1-2 intercultural courses.
 Students who choose to take only 2 math courses must take a total of 5 courses to receive 4 Haverford credits.
 Students may substitute computer science for a math class.
 Students are required to take a course in the Hungarian language.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.